CHCP Accreditations

 6021 University Boulevard, Suite 500, Ellicott City, MD 21043

-• To empower graduates with excellent skills and training to be the best allied health care professionals they can be.
+• To empower graduates with the skills and training necessary to be allied health care professionals.

-• To provide faculty qualified by education, continuing education, experience, and ongoing professional development in the medical or allied health care field(s) that they are assigned to teach.
+• To provide programs led by faculty who have the professional education and experience in the medical or allied health care field(s) they teach.

-• To fully prepare students for entry-level employment in their selected allied health care fields.
+• To prepare students for entry-level employment in their selected allied health care field.

-• To enable student acquisition of knowledge through lecture, examinations, and evaluations.
+• To enable student acquisition of knowledge through lectures, examinations, and evaluations.

-• To ensure student acquisition of competency-based clinical skills through laboratory training within the institution and clinical training utilizing externship facilities.
+• To provide student acquisition of competency-based clinical skills through laboratory training within the institution and clinical training in externship facilities.

-• To prepare students to take the appropriate certification/licensure examinations for their chosen allied health care careers.
+• To prepare students to sit for the appropriate certification or licensure examinations for their chosen allied health care career.

-• To assist students in gaining workplace and life skills, study techniques, and test taking techniques and in the effective utilization of CHCP's student resource center(s).
+• To assist students in gaining study techniques, test taking techniques, and workplace and life skills through CHCP's student resource centers.

-• To guide and prepare students for their job searches by providing opportunities to learn interviewing techniques, develop electronic communications, and prepare a professional resume.
+• To guide and prepare students for their job searches by demonstrating job interview techniques, electronic communications skills, and how to prepare a professional resume.

 In addition to being an ABHES accredited institution, The College of Health Care Professions is: